joey-kilgore/Nerve-Block-Modeling/README.md

 # Nerve Block Modeling

 This code utilizes the NEURON program to create simulations of High Frequency Alternating Current (HFAC) blocking action potentials.
 The main models here are created from the MRG model.
 By creating simulations, millions of tests can be run one after another continously, allowing for testing of multiple different types of waveforms, on different fiber diameters, with different electrodes.
 Hopefully, this will allow us to get a better insight on the potential of HFAC nerve block.
+Please see the [WIKI](https://github.com/joey-kilgore/Nerve-Block-Modeling/wiki) for instructions on how to use this code base!

+# Folder Structure
 ---
 ## Current Simulation
 This is where the current simulation can be found.
 By running NEURON and loading the models/nrnmech.dll and the CNOW_run.hoc file, the simulation begins.
 Note that the mod files need to be interpreted to C then compiled, this is done by running mknrndll on the models folder.